PT By State Series

 State Fitness Rating

-The first thing I want us to look at before getting your personal trainer certification in Nampa is the state fitness rating.
+The state fitness rating is the first thing I want us to look at before getting your personal trainer certification in Nampa.

 This is a national ranking based on several health factors.

-The data I’ll be using was sourced from exercise.com and provides a very comprehensive insight into the health status and fitness levels across the country.
+The data I’ll be using was sourced from exercise.com and provides a comprehensive insight into the country’s health status and fitness levels.

 Knowing this allows you to target your services more effectively as a certified personal trainer in Idaho or any other state.

-The two main factors we’ll be looking at are obesity and gym presence.
+The two main factors we’ll look at are obesity and gym presence.

-The obesity statistics show a state’s attitude and education level when it comes to healthy lifestyle habits and fulfilling fitness goals.
+The obesity statistics show a state’s attitude and education level regarding healthy lifestyle habits and fulfilling fitness goals.

 A low obesity prevalence means the population generally has a good grip on health and fitness.